About the Jamisons

 In 2014, the Jamison estate donated $1.7 million to Texas Woman's University to fund the Jamison lecture and other university needs.
 The Jamisons were longtime supporters of TWU and members of TWU’s Old Main Society.
 Alonzo Jamison served seven terms in the Texas State Legislature before joining TWU faculty in 1968.
 During his tenure, he became chair of the TWU Department of History and Government before retiring in 1984.
 He passed away in 2011.
-His wife, Elizabeth Jamison, received a bachelor’s degree in music from the Texas State College for Women, now TWU, in 1943.
+His wife, Elisabeth Jamison, received a bachelor’s degree in music from the Texas State College for Women, now TWU, in 1943.
 She died in 2009.

 In 2016, legendary attorney Sarah Weddington, believed to be the youngest person ever to win a case before the U.S. Supreme Court, spoke about women’s leadership and the future during the university's inaugural Jamison Lecture.